Operators and drivers - information

-A full list of new national notices and other remaining notices will soon be available from the NHVR website.
+A full list of new national notices and other remaining notices is available from the NHVR website.

 You must ensure that you and your driver(s) are complying with the requirements of the notices, authorisations and exemptions under which the vehicle is operating.
 This includes any conditions requiring the driver to carry and produce a notice, authority or exemption when requested by an authorised officer.

 Drivers do not have to carry copies of new national notices made under the HVNL.
 For any other remaining notice, the driver only has to carry a copy if this is a condition of the notice itself.

-For Class 1 vehicles seeking a permit for travel within NSW:
+For Class 1 Load Carrying vehicles seeking a permit for travel within NSW:

 - If you need a new permit you can apply directly to Roads and Maritime.

 - For travel on local roads you will also need to seek the approval of the relevant local Councils.
 You can find the relevant local Council at the Division of Local Goverment website.

-For Class 1 vehicles seeking a permit for travel between NSW and another state you will need to seek a permit directly from NHVR.
+For Class 1 Load Carrying vehicles seeking a permit for travel between NSW and another state you will need to seek a permit directly from NHVR.